- Online and telephone counselling

 How do you know if a counsellor or psychotherapist is suitably qualified?

 Here at Counselling Directory, we understand the importance of knowing your therapist is suitably trained and experienced in the topics you seek help for.
-Because of this, we have a proof policy in place to ensure all professionals listed on our website have provided proof of qualifications and insurance, or membership with a professional body.
+Because of this, we have a proof policy in place to ensure all professionals listed on our website have provided proof of membership with a professional body.

 While online counselling is not yet regulated, the Association for Counselling and Therapy Online (ACTO) is an association for therapists and counsellors working online therapeutically.
 The association "promotes, maintains, improves and advances online counselling and psychotherapy as a recognised method of therapeutic delivery within the mental health professions."